Military history of Canada: British forces in Canada in the late–19th century

 By the mid-1860s, British North American colonies faced mounting pressure to assume their own defences as the UK sought to alleviate themselves of the cost of defending them and to redeploy troops to more strategic areas.
 British pressure and the American Civil War prompted various colonies to consider forming a single federation.
 Although some questioned the need to unite post-American Civil War, subsequent raids by Fenians made more people in British North America favourable to Canadian Confederation, which was eventually realized in 1867.

 Departure of British forces from Quebec City in 1871.
 British forces withdrew from most of Canada in 1871, several years after Confederation.

 In 1869, the US sent demands to the UK seeking damages for British transgressions during the American Civil War.
 A British delegation, including Canadian Prime Minister John A. Macdonald, negotiated the Treaty of Washington in 1871 to settle the issue.
-After these grievances were settled and most British North American colonies had joined Canadian Confederation, the British withdrew from the Canada in 1871, except for Halifax and Esquimalt, where garrisons of the Pacific and North America and West Indies stations remained for reasons of imperial strategy.
+After these grievances were settled and most British North American colonies had joined Canadian Confederation, the British withdrew from the Canada in 1871, except for Esquimalt and Halifax, where garrisons of the Pacific and North America and West Indies stations remained for reasons of imperial strategy.
 The Royal Navy continued to provide for Canada's maritime defence, with the understanding that they would provide additional aid in emergencies.